Shivaniuregina/Chat_App/README.md

 <p>
 Scope of the project:
 <ul>
-•	Developing a chat application to communicate among a different number of users based on point-to-point communication.
+ <li>	Developing a chat application to communicate among a different number of users based on point-to-point communication.  </li>
-•	The facility which can provide is to provide text and audio communication along with sharing images and files in real-time.
+ <li>	The facility which can provide is to provide text and audio communication along with sharing images and files in real-time.  </li>
-•	Companies can use this application to integrate it into different applications such as games, fitness and so on.
+ <li>	Companies can use this application to integrate it into different applications such as games, fitness and so on.  </li>
-•	Firebase provides NoSQL document database facility.
+ <li>	Firebase provides NoSQL document database facility.  </li>
 </ul>
 </p>
 <p>
 Development process:
 <ul>
 In this phase the process to develop the chat application is focused by the following steps:
-•	Discover the requirements of the users.
+ <li>	Discover the requirements of the users. </li>
-•	Determine the features and its architecture.
+ <li>	Determine the features and its architecture.  </li>
-•	Develop the design to implement the features into the application with the highest usability for great user experience.
+ <li>	Develop the design to implement the features into the application with the highest usability for great user experience.  </li>
-•	Quality Assurance to test the app in all the possible functionality.
+ <li>	Quality Assurance to test the app in all the possible functionality.  </li>
-•	Launch the application for the users.
+ <li> Launch the application for the users.
 </ul>

 <p>